The slow train through Europe

 Harry Potter aside, the West Highland Line is also the best way to see Scotland's west coast.
 The train passes through a remote and inaccessible wilderness of dramatic lochs, glens, moors and show-stopping mountains.

 Good to know: the line splits at Crianlarich, so you have a hard choice to make!
-Do you want to travel past Loch Awe to Oban for a glimpse of Ben Cruachan (1126m mountain)?
-Or would you prefer to see Ben Nevis (Britain's highest mountain) and ascend Rannoch Moor to snake through this remote wilderness on the way to Fort William and Mallaig (for the Harry Potter experience)?
+Do you want to travel past Loch Awe to Oban to glimpse Ben Cruachan (1126m mountain)?
+Or would you prefer to see Ben Nevis (Britain's highest peak) and ascend Rannoch Moor to snake through this remote wilderness on the way to Fort William and Mallaig (for the Harry Potter experience)?

 Top tip: the Scottish rail operator runs a local service along this route, so there's no need to pay extra for the steam train that rides the same way (and you won't need a reservation).